Washington Rental Lease Agreement Templates

 Non-Emergency (§ 59.18.150(6)): Landlords have to provide tenants with at least two (1) days’ written notice prior to showing the unit to potential tenants, and two (2) days’ notice for all other purposes.

 - Fire Protection & Evacuation (§ 59.18.060(12)(a)): Landlords must provide written notice to all tenants that contains fire safety and protection information relevant to the rental.
 The notice must include the fact that the rental dwelling is equipped with a smoke detection device, as is required by state law.
 The written notice must also disclose a number of specific matters, as outlined by § 59.18.060(12)(a), unless the rental is a single-family residence.

 - Lead Paint Disclosure: In cases where a landlord of a rental property constructed before 1978 knows of any lead paint hazards in the property, it is their legal duty to inform tenants of these hazards.
 Landlords are also required to supply tenants with a copy of the pamphlet, Protect Your Family From Lead in Your Home.

-- Security Deposit Information (§ 59.18.270): Landlords are required to deposit any security deposit received by a tenant in a trust account.
-The landlord must disclose to the tenant with a written receipt of the deposit and must provide written notice of the name and address and location of the depository.
+- Security Deposit Information (§ 59.18.270): Landlords are required to deposit any security deposit received in a trust account.
+The landlord must provide the tenant(s) with a written receipt of the deposit that also contains the name and address of where the deposit is kept.